-From Skype to Slack: turn communication into collaboration
+From Skype to Slack: Turn communication into collaboration

 Accelerate decision-making

-- Collaborate effectively with channels – create spaces where you and your team can share ideas, make decisions and move work forwards.
+- Collaborate effectively with channels—create spaces where you and your team can share ideas, make decisions and move work forward.

-- Connect securely with outside organisations to build customer relationships – with Slack Connect, everyone’s just a message away.
+- Connect securely with outside organizations to build customer relationships—with Slack Connect, everyone’s a message away.

-- Increase transparency and eliminate knowledge silos with features such as channels, search and Slack Connect.
+- Increase transparency and eliminate knowledge silos with features like channels, search and Slack Connect.

 KNOWLEDGE